 This blog will be about what kind of problems you can run into when you have multiple customers inside one active directory and you want to provide them SSO with Office 365.

-Making use of modern authentication in combination with SSO can provide you with a very good user experience, except when you don’t have the option to use single sign-on.
-Take a look at this scenario:
+Making use of modern authentication in combination with SSO can provide the users with a very good user experience, except when you don’t have the option to use single sign-on.
+Take a look at this possible scenario:

 - You are a hosting provider

 - You have one big multi-Tenant Active Directory